developer-zebra/developer-zebra-site/src/enterprise-keyboard/2-1/guide/ekd/index.md

 **Margin -** Distance (in pixels) between Grid boxes, each of which stores one Button.

-3. Click on “Save Grid Layout” button (in the Layout Properties panel) to store changes to the Layout.
+1. Click on “Save Grid Layout” button (in the Layout Properties panel) to store changes to the Layout.
-4. Configure Button Properties and functions as required (see below).
+2. Configure Button Properties and functions as required (see below).
-5. Configure Layout Properties as required (see below).
+3. Configure Layout Properties as required (see below).
-<b>Switch layouts with taps or swipes</b> across the keypad:

 ##### Grid Usage Notes
-* Layout drag and resize features are disabled when using Grid Layout.
+* Layout drag-and-drop and resize features are disabled when using Grid Layout.
 * Button drag and resize features are enabled only after saving the Grid Layout clicking the “Save Grid Layout” button, in the Layout Properties panel.
+* **The number of grid columns and rows cannot be changed once a grid is created**.

-### Configure Layout Properties
+### Layout Properties
 Layout Properties can be configured when using drag-and-drop or Grid Layout functions.

 #### Layout Properties